 For the avoidance of doubt:

-no athlete will be forced to undergo any medical assessment and/or treatment under this Transgender Policy.
+no athlete will be forced to undergo any medical assessment and/or treatment under this Policy.
 It is the athlete’s responsibility, in close consultation with their physician(s), to decide on the advisability of proceeding with any assessment and/or treatment; and

-there are no other special conditions (i.e., other than the Transgender Female Eligibility Conditions) that a Transgender athlete must satisfy in order to compete in an Event and/or have recognised performance in any other competitions in the classification consistent with their gender identity.
-In particular, the following are not requirements that Transgender athletes have to satisfy:
+there are no other special conditions (i.e., other than the Transgender Women’s Eligibility Conditions) that a Transgender or Non-Binary athlete must satisfy in order to compete in an Event and/or have recognised performance in any other competitions in the classification consistent with their gender identity.
+In particular, the following are not requirements that Transgender and Non-Binary athletes have to satisfy:

 (i) legal recognition of the athlete’s gender identity; or

-(ii) surgical anatomical changes.
+(ii) the receipt of gender recognition surgery.

-Once a Transgender athlete has satisfied the relevant eligibility requirements set out above and has started competing in Events in the category of competition consistent with their gender identity, they may not then participate in the other category in an Event, unless and until: (i) at least two (2) years have passed since the first Event in which they participated as a Transgender athlete; and (b) they satisfy all of the conditions for eligibility to compete in the relevant category.
+Once a Transgender or Non-Binary athlete has satisfied the relevant eligibility requirements set out above and has started competing in Events in the category of competition consistent with their gender identity, they may not then participate in the other category in an Event, unless and until: (i) at least two (2) years have passed since the first Event in which they participated as a Transgender or Non-Binary athlete; and (ii) they satisfy all of the conditions for eligibility to compete in the relevant category.

-Each Transgender athlete will be considered on their own unique circumstances and no precedents are set in relation to this Transgender Policy.
+Each Transgender or Non-Binary athlete will be considered on their own unique circumstances and no precedents are set in relation to this Policy.

 Transgender and Non Binary athletes subject to doping control must still comply with applicable anti-doping rules, including any requirement to obtain a Therapeutic Use Exemption (“TUE”) for the use of a substance on the WADA Prohibited List, such as testosterone.